 CTC is widely accepted as the leading prevention focused research organisation in Ireland as well as being the oldest.
 CTC’s work in resource efficiency approaches has been highly acclaimed and is closely linked to several national policies and initiatives.
 CTC consultancy, research and development work has driven several national and regional programmes and methodologies.

-To implement the programme, a prevention team has been formed comprising experienced auditors and resource efficiency experts from the Green Hospitality Programme, Green Business Initiative and Local Authority Prevention Network projects to work directly with healthcare organisations.
+To implement the programme, a prevention team has been formed comprising experienced auditors and resource efficiency experts from the Green Business Initiative, Stop Food Waste and Local Authority Prevention Network projects to work directly with healthcare organisations.

 The Green Healthcare Programme would like to acknowledge the work undertaken by all Health Service Executive and private facilities that participated in the programme, particularly those that allowed the production of case studies on their work.
 The programme would also like to acknowledge the help and assistance received from Health Service Executive Estates.